 Bioremediation: Using Living Organisms to Clean the Environment

-Bioremediation is the use of living organisms for the recovery/cleaning up of a contaminated medium such as soil, sediment, air, or water.
+Bioremediation is the use of living organisms for the recovery or cleaning up of a contaminated medium such as soil, sediment, air, or water.
 "Remediate" means to solve a problem and "bioremediate" means to use biological organisms to solve an environmental problem such as contaminated soil or groundwater.

 The process of bioremediation might involve the introduction of new organisms to a site or the adjustment of environmental conditions to enhance degradation rates of indigenous fauna.

 Bioremediation can be applied to recover brownfields for development and for preparing contaminated industrial effluents prior to discharge into waterways.
 Bioremediation technologies also are applied to contaminated wastewater, ground or surface waters, soils, sediments, and air where there has been either accidental or intentional release of pollutants or chemicals that pose a risk to human, animal, or ecosystem health.

 The idea of bioremediation has become increasingly popular in the 21st century.
 Genetically engineered microorganisms (GEMs, or GMOs) carry recombinant proteins that can hasten the breakdown process of explosives like TNT, but these remain relatively uncommon due to regulatory constraints related to their release and control.
 Other methods of enzyme optimization that do not include gene cloning techniques might be applied to indigenous microorganisms to enhance their pre-existing traits.